 Because this is an age of exploration.
 There are still many things that your toddler is fascinated with that very little effort is needed to keep them happy outside.

-Here are 9 outdoor activities that can easily give joy and contentment to your 18 – 36-month-old toddler.
+Here are 9 outdoor activities for toddlers that can easily give joy and contentment to your 18 – 36-month-old.
 I have chosen these activities because they help with developmental skills expected of this age.

 Any Type Of Outdoor Water Activities

-I have yet to meet a toddler who hates playing with water.
+I have yet to meet a 2-year old who hates playing with water.
 Give a toddler a few containers and a jug of water and he can play with it for a long time.
 Now, there are many variations to this water activity that you can do:

 - Have a Car Wash, Dinosaur Wash, Doll Wash etc.